vdbrink/vdbrink.github.io/homeassistant/index.md

 ---
 ## How I use Home Assistant

 I started my home automation without Home Assistant.
-In those days I used an app ([Mqtt Dashboard](https://play.google.com/store/apps/details?id=com.app.vetru.mqttdashboard)) where I could see and control all my devices.
-For my smart flows I used Node-RED.
+In those days, I used an app ([Mqtt Dashboard](https://play.google.com/store/apps/details?id=com.app.vetru.mqttdashboard)) where I could see and control all my devices.
+For my smart flows, I used Node-RED.
-After I got more and more sensors I couldn't get a clear overview of the status of all my sensors anymore.
+After I got more and more sensors, I couldn't get a clear overview of the status of all my sensors anymore.
 Then I found the solutions for this where people created floor plans of their house and add there sensor statuses and controls as layers on top of it.
-This was possible with the tool Home Assistant and so begon I with it.
+This was possible with the tool Home Assistant and so began with it.
 I created the floor plans I wanted, and I also really liked the (lovelace) dashboards with their endless possibilities.

 I use Home Assistant pure as a presentation layer.
-That's why you don't find Home Assistant flows here but only Node-RED flows.
+That's why you don't find Home Assistant flows here, but only Node-RED flows.
-On the [Node-RED - Home Assistant integrations](../node-red/node-red_home-assistant) section you find all kind of integrations between Node-RED and Home Assistant.
+In the [Node-RED - Home Assistant integrations](../node-red/node-red_home-assistant) section you find all kinds of integrations between Node-RED and Home Assistant.